mariemssi/TTS-Converter-Challenge-2/README.md

 1. Clone the project

-2. Create an S3 bucket for the remote backend and update the name of the bucket in "terraform-config.tf"
+2. Create an S3 bucket for the terraform remote backend and update the name of the bucket in "terraform-config.tf"

 3. Create a versioned S3 bucket for uploading zipped Lambda files (Artifact of lambda pipeline)